Ephrat Fisseha, from Ethiopia, bought training jackets and a new ball for the football school at her Child Development project.

 Visit more childcare voluntary work projects here.

 If you feel ready for your volunteer experience, find the full details about the South Africa Volunteer Programs and proceed with your application.
+You may also have a look at our page with all childcare abroad programs in many countries.

 From start to end, from coming off the airplane to leaving on the last day, we had the support of Felipe and his close friend, Regina.
 On the days that we volunteered at the clinic, one of them would greet us early in the morning at our hostel to pick us up and help us get there.
 On the days that we did not volunteer, they would still drop everything for us if we needed them.
 The program itself really allowed us to immerse ourselves in the culture and get a sense of the Brazilian healthcare system when we volunteered.
 It was a very good learning experience and a great opportunity to shadow doctors and learn some basic medical techniques, such as taking blood pressure.
 The doctors and nurses were all very nice and willing to work with us despite the language barrier.
 I was very happy with my experience with Iko Poran in Rio. – Jason Simonides